yochaigal/cairn/resources/monsters/bear-grizzly.md

 6 HP, 15 STR, 13 DEX, 5 WIL, claws (d8+d8), bite (d10)

-- Aggressive, 9’ tall reddish-brown bears that live in mountains, woodlands and prairies.
-They prefer to eat fish and meat.
+- Aggressive, 9’ tall reddish-brown bears found in mountains, woodlands, and prairies.
-- Frequently cam be found sleeping.
+- They prefer to eat fish and meat, and are not opposed to attacking the rare unfortunate to cross their path.